 College of the Redwoods tracks the cohort loan default rates (CDR) of it's loan borrowers:

-Default prevention has never become more important as the nation faces a staggering 1.2 trillion in student loan debt; colleges across the nation are feeling more pressure to reduce their CDR as the federal government requires CDR's to be below 30% and most recently the state of California has requested CDR's for Community Colleges to be below 20%.
+Default prevention has never been more prudent, as the nation faces a staggering 1.2 trillion in student loan debt.
+Colleges across the nation are feeling more pressure to reduce their CDR as the federal government requires CDR's to be below 30% and most recently the state of California has requested CDR's for Community Colleges to be below 20%.
 College of the Redwoods is making every effort to implement default prevention strategies, while making sure students have access to the loan funds they need to obtain their higher education goals.

 TYPES OF LOANS